kallaugher/kallaugher.github.io/_posts/2016-09-16-a-brief-introduction.md

 >Web accessibility means that people with disabilities can use the Web.
 More specifically, Web accessibility means that people with disabilities can perceive, understand, navigate, and interact with the Web, and that they can contribute to the Web.
 Web accessibility also benefits others, including older people with changing abilities due to aging.

-An large number of websites have significant barriers to access.
-These include (but are not limited to) unlabelled, or incorrectly labelled HTML tags
+A large number of websites have significant barriers to access.
+These include (but are not limited to) unlabelled, or incorrectly labelled HTML tags, poorly designed navigation, and untagged images.

 Why is Web Accessibility important?
 --------------------------